Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

-The Half-Myth That Age Hinders Muscle Growth
+The Myth That Age Hinders Muscle Growth

 It’s common for older people to have trouble building muscle.
 This is a real issue.
 But it’s a misleading one.
 It can make it seem like getting older makes it harder to build muscle.
 That isn’t what’s happening.
 Not quite, anyway.